Trass3r/DevUtils/README.md

 DevUtils
 ========

-This Visual Studio extension adds some convenience features I missed in particular for C++ development.
+This Visual Studio extension adds some convenience features I missed for C++ and C# development.

-- adds editor context menu items for inspecting the preprocessor and code generator output
+- adds editor context menu items for inspecting the C++ preprocessor and code generator output resp.
+C# disassembly via ILSpy
 - taskbar progress visualization and total solution build time

 In conjunction with an assembler syntax highlighting extension like AsmHighlighter this provides an easy way to optimize code or figure out preprocessor issues.